Christian Distinctiveness

 This year Shrove Tuesday was on Tuesday 4th March.
 On Shrove Tuesday Reception had continuous provision activities linked to Shrove Tuesday and they also got to eat some pancakes.

-Helena our School Chaplin visited all the classes twice over the spring term.
+Helena our School Chaplain visited all the classes twice over the spring term.
 On the first visit she taught the children about Jonah and Whale using Godly Play.
 Then after this the children made collages to show their favourite part of the story.
 On the second visit she spoke with the children about spirituality'.
 Spirituality can take place in any form - its how you as an individual find peace and comfort.
 We use the look up, look out look in.
 Looking up is seeing spirituality within God, Look Out is finding spirituality in the natural world around us and Look in is finding peace within yourself.
 At the end of each session the children completed a craft linked to spirituality.
 Reception made a stain glass window with colours which made the children feel happy and peaceful.